This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 As smart devices evolve, manufacturers pack them with more features.
 There are cases where this is fun.
 Remember how dreary things were when your phone’s primary purpose was to make calls?
 But with a meat thermometer, there’s a limit to how useful those extra features are.

 The Thermopro TP-08 takes a little getting used to.
 It’s easy to find the right buttons, but if you don’t read the manual, you won’t know you have to hit the “Mode” button to finish setting a range.
 The instruction manual is a little confusing.
-I suggest looking over the section where it explains how to care for the device and then watching this Thermopro video.
+I suggest looking over the section it explains how to care for the device and then watching this Thermopro video.

 From there, it’s pretty straightforward.
 Use the same tips you would with a regular thermometer.
 Place it in the thickest part of the meat, and get it as close to the center as possible.
 Don’t let it touch a bone or fat because they conduct heat better than meat.